 The state of play is also different among MSs in respect of the obligations and designation processes.
 Only 9 MSs have designated service providers to ensure universal service, including adequate broadband IAS, at a local or national level.
+A total of 10 MSs have imposed obligations (9 plus Portugal, where national legislation requires providers to offer the minimum adequate Internet access service, as long as there is available infrastructure and/or mobile coverage).
 The majority of the MSs reported that they have not yet imposed obligations or do not intend to consider imposing any obligations.

 The most common level of a minimum download speed is 10 Mbps, although there are a few MSs which defined adequate broadband IAS with lower data speed parameters or took different approaches relying on other parameters.
 However, some countries have set, or are planning to, determine a 30 Mbps value for this parameter.
-Besides Malta, which had already defined 30 Mbps in 2021, also Belgium, Luxembourg, and Spain are also considering the same data speed.
+Besides Malta, which had already defined 30 Mbps in 2021, and the Netherlands, also Belgium, Luxembourg, and Spain are also considering the same data speed.